 How to Make Jalapeno Simple Syrup

-- Cool the simple syrup to room temperature.
+4. Cool the jalapeno syrup to room temperature.

 How to Store Jalapeno Simple Syrup